 Our journey starts in the Piedmont region, where we found no less than four painted villages.

 Our first stop is Usseaux (in the province of Turin), a small mountain village in Alta Val Chisone, located at an altitude of 1416 metres and within the Orsiera Rocciavrè Natural Park.
-Its cobbled streets are lined with no less than 40 murals depicting the village's rural life, nature, inhabitants and fairytale characters.
+Its cobbled streets have no less than 40 murals depicting the village's rural life, nature, inhabitants and fairytale characters.

 From here, we move on to the Pellice Valley and, more precisely, to Torre Pellice (Turin).
-Together with the town of Pinerolo, this is one of the places where the Street Alps Festival was held, the first street art festival in Italy set in foothill locations.
+Together with the town of Pinerolo, this is one of the places where held the Street Alps Festival, the first street art festival in Italy set in foothill locations.
 Here you can admire works by writers of the calibre of Fabio Petani, Riccardo Ten Colombo, Martina Merlini and Derek Bruno.

 We leave Torre Pellice and move on to Vernante (in the province of Cuneo), a village in the upper Vermenagna Valley.
-Its town is entirely dedicated to Pinocchio and its famous illustrator, Attilio Mussino, who spent his last years of life here.
-The streets and buildings of Vernante are wholly covered with reproductions of the illustrations of Collodi's Pinocchio from 1911.
+Entirely dedicated to Pinocchio and its famous illustrator, Attilio Mussino, who spent his last years of life here.
+The streets and buildings of Vernante are whole with reproductions of the illustrations of Collodi's Pinocchio from 1911.